 What is a focal seizure?

 With a focal seizure, the burst of electrical activity stays in one part of the brain.
-Therefore, you tend to have localised (focal) symptoms.
+Therefore, you tend to have localised (focal) seizure symptoms.
 Different parts of the brain control different functions and so symptoms depend on which part of the brain is affected.

 Focal aware seizures (simple focal seizures)

-In this type of seizure you may have muscular jerks or strange sensations in one arm or leg.
+In this type of focal seizure you may have muscular jerks or strange sensations in one arm or leg.
 You may feel, hear, see, smell, or taste odd sensations.
 Some people develop pins and needles in one part of the body.
 However, you do not lose consciousness or awareness.
 A simple focal seizure usually lasts just a few seconds or minutes.
 For each individual, the same movement or sensation tends to recur each time a seizure occurs.

 Focal impaired awareness seizures (complex focal seizures)

 During this type of focal seizure, you are not aware of your surroundings or of what you are doing.
 In effect, you have a partial loss of consciousness (which differs from a simple focal seizure).
-This type of seizure can arise from any part of the brain but most commonly arises from a part of the brain called a temporal lobe.
+This type of focal seizure can arise from any part of the brain but most commonly arises from a part of the brain called a temporal lobe.
 Therefore, this type is sometimes called a temporal lobe seizure.

 Sometimes a focal seizure develops into a generalised convulsive seizure.
 This is called a secondary generalised seizure.